 My first camera was an old Kodak black and white film camera with a twist frame advance.
 I graduated to 26mm cassette-type Kodak cameras, after which I bought a couple of Asahi Pentax 35mm film cameras.
 When the digital age came about, I used a digital Olympus point-and-shoot, along with an underwater camera and dedicated strobe (Sealife).
 In 2014, I bought Nikon’s basic model, the D3300.
 I use two lenses, an 18-55mm Nikkor and a 55-300mm Nikkor zoom.
 I now shoot manual RAW format, and once in awhile I might bounce or fill with a hot-shoe strobe.
 In the studio, the lighting will vary, but I do prefer ambient light.

+I have been happily living in Bangkok since August of 2015.
+I am a member of the Bangkok Photographers Group which is run by long-time professional photographer, Dennie Cody, a mentor and friend.
 I use Adobe Lightroom, Photoshop, and the Nik collection for cataloging, post-processing, and various forms of experimentation with images.
 All of my finished images are post-processed, i.e., edited, “Photoshopped”.

 I’m not sure what I like to photograph most.
 I love travel, so capturing culture, nature, and architecture is readily available, especially in a city like Bangkok.
 Less available and much more intimidating is portraiture, especially glamour and nude art.
 My photography and my vision is improving with regular workshops and photo walks.
 My challenge is to have my viewers see what I saw at the time, and in doing so, get the same feeling of mood, inspiration, or wonder that prompted me to take the photo in the first place!